 A postsecondary institution shall not award state aid in a student aid package in excess of the recognized cost of attendance at the institution where the student enrolls.
-State aid is defined to include scholarships and grants awarded to a student from public funds, including without limitation the Arkansas Academic Challenge Scholarship under § 6-85-201 et seq., Arkansas Department of Higher Education (ADHE) scholarships-and grant programs, state general revenues, tuition, and local tax revenue.
+State aid is defined to include scholarships and grants awarded to a student from public funds, including without limitation the Arkansas Academic Challenge Scholarship under § 6-85-201 et seq., Arkansas Department of Higher Education (ADHE) scholarships and grant programs, state general revenues, tuition, and local tax revenue.
 All postsecondary institutions shall report to ADHE the total amount of financial aid from all sources for any student who receives an award from an ADHE program.
 When a student receives a student aid package that includes state aid and the student aid package exceeds the cost of attendance, the postsecondary institution shall repay state aid in the amount exceeding total cost of attendance, starting with state aid received under the Arkansas Academic Challenge Scholarship under §6-85-201 et seq.
-The account.
+The ADHE shall credit the excess state aid funds to the appropriate department fund or trust account.